wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 This paper proposes Elastic Cuckoo Hashing Table (ECHT) and a new virtual memory address mapping framework for more efficient page walks and translation caching.
 The paper begins by identifying a few limitations of current page table design and research proposals.
+The current design, using radix tree as the table and bit slices of the address to index each level of the tree, suffers from squential read problem, since the next level in the radix tree can only be determined after the previous level is read from the memory.